top of page

 HSRA Paper Cover_edited.jpg

-The staged implementation of high speed rail can power the growth of Australia and its economy.
-Countries around the world have typically upgraded existing conventional rail networks with high speed rail to increase connectivity that promotes regional growth and economic development.
+The staged implementation of high speed rail can power the growth of Australia.
+Countries around the world have upgraded existing conventional rail networks with high speed rail to promote regional growth and economic development.

-This paper examines the Sydney-Melbourne corridor to develop an approach that progressively unlocks regional economic benefits through the staged implementation of sections of high speed track along with the rollout of new rolling stock.
+This paper develops an approach to progressively realise regional economic benefits in the Sydney-Melbourne corridor by incrementally implementing sections of high speed track and rolling out new faster rolling stock.

 Learn more >>>